 Aviation Education Program Mission

-The Aviation Education Program at SDSU is committed to preparing safe, innovative, professional aviation educators who enhance human potential through transdisciplinary, learner-centered education in South Dakota and beyond.
-We assure this by creating multiengine commercial pilots and instructors who are able to apply the general education core to the aviation profession.
+The Aviation Education Program at South Dakota State University is committed to preparing safe, innovative, professional aviation educators who enhance human potential through transdisciplinary, learner-centered education in South Dakota and beyond.
+We assure this by forming multi-engine commercial pilots and instructors who are able to apply their educational experience to the aviation profession.

-- Apply the general education core to the aviation profession.
+- Apply the general education experience to the aviation profession.

 - Demonstrate instructional knowledge in single- and multi-engine aircraft to the FAA commercial pilot standard.

 - Demonstrate instructional knowledge by creating and teaching relevant aviation topics to colleagues.

 - Apply mathematics, science, and applied sciences to aviation-related disciplines,

 - Work effectively on multi-disciplinary and diverse teams.

 - Engage in and recognize the need for life-long learning.

 - Assess contemporary issues.